-This guide forms the introduction to the set of OWLIM's user documentation.
-OWLIM is Ontotext's database system for storing, processing and querying structured data formatted according to the Resource Description Framework (RDF).
+This guide forms the introduction to the set of GraphDB user documentation.
+GraphDB is Ontotext's database system for storing, processing and querying structured data formatted according to the Resource Description Framework (RDF).
 It is packaged as a Storage and Inference Layer (SAIL) for the Sesame RDF framework.
-If you need a quick overview of OWLIM or a download link to its latest releases, please visit OWLIM's product page.
+If you need a quick overview of GraphDB or a download link to its latest releases, please visit GraphDB product page.

-This document is intended for project managers, engineers and systems designers who wish to integrate OWLIM in to their applications, but who do not necessarily have a thorough grounding in semantic technologies and concepts.
-It is also useful for system administrators who need to support and maintain an OWLIM-based system.
+This document is intended for project managers, engineers and systems designers who wish to integrate GraphDB in to their applications, but who do not necessarily have a thorough grounding in semantic technologies and concepts.
+It is also useful for system administrators who need to support and maintain an GraphDB-based system.

 This document presumes that the reader is familiar with databases and is expected to be able to draw from his knowledge of relational databases.
 The required minimum of Semantic Web concepts and related information is provided in the course of this document.

 An understanding of XML would also be beneficial, as it is the most widely used meta-data description language on the Web and for this reason is used as a standard method for illustrating Semantic Web concepts in the reference literature.